 What is a joint venture?

-The key to any joint venture is trust.
+Beyond the legal definition, what is a joint venture, really?
+The key is trust.
 You’ll be working with unknown entities from different companies, and in order to accomplish your shared goals you’ll need to trust them.
-Trust must be earned, though.
+Trust must be earned.
 You will be working closely with these individuals for what could be a lengthy amount of time.
 Are they the sort who might betray you?
 You’ll need to do your homework when the prospect of a partnership first arises and decide whether or not they deserve your trust.

 Types of joint ventures